-The following description of the Rent-A-Center, Inc. 401(k) Retirement Savings Plan (the Plan) provides only general information.
+The following description of the Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees (the Plan) provides only general information.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.

-The Plan was originally effective October 1, 1997, has been amended throughout the years, and most recently amended effective January 1, 2017.
-The Plan is a defined contribution plan covering all U.S. employees of Rent-A-Center, Inc. (the Company or Plan Sponsor) who have completed three months of service.
+The Plan was originally effective January 1, 2010, has been amended throughout the years, and most recently amended effective September 20, 2017 to adjust the eligible withdrawals criteria as detailed in the Benefits section below.
+The Plan is a defined contribution plan covering all Puerto Rico employees of Rent-A-Center East, Inc. (the Company or Plan Sponsor) who have completed three months of service.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

 The Company serves as the Plan Sponsor and is responsible for all administrative duties described in the Plan document.
 Additionally, the Plan is governed by the Plan Administrative Committee, which monitors and determines the Plan's structure, participant demographics, investment offerings and performance, and other administrative issues.
 INTRUST Bank, N.A.
-(INTRUST) is the Trustee of the Plan, and NestEgg Consulting Inc. (NestEgg), an affiliate of Intrust, is the Recordkeeper of the Plan.
+(INTRUST) is the Custodian, NestEgg Consulting Inc. (NestEgg), an affiliate of Intrust, is the Recordkeeper and Banco Popular De Puerto Rico (Banco Popular) is the Trustee of the Plan.